 Make your employee benefits and rewards clear

-What benefits do your staff value the most?
+Find out what benefits your staff value the most

 Dipa Mistry Kandola, Head of Flexible Benefits Services at Lane Clark & Peacock LLP, not only emphasises the need for HR to analyse data to identify trends in staff retention and salary etc. but also to ask staff what they actually want.
 She says, “that’s what a lot of our big and small clients fail to do.
 You can’t just ask via surveys.
 You’ve got to ask employees in small focus groups ‘what do you think about our benefits and rewards”.

-Interestingly, Jobsite’s survey revealed that 85% of employees surveyed thought they were able to benchmark their benefits package vs those on offer at competitor firms.
-For HR, this stresses the importance of keeping equally as up-to-date with what competitors are offering in order to prevent poaching and to stay competitive when attracting talent.
+Jobsite’s survey revealed that 85% of employees surveyed felt that they were able to directly compare their benefits package vs those on offer at competitor firms.
+For management consultancy firms, this stresses the importance of keeping up to date with what other firms are offering in order to prevent poaching and to stay competitive when attracting talent.
 Moreover, it indicates the role that employee benefits packages can play in shaping perceptions of the company brand.

-1. Regularly consulting employees to assess how positively your people perceive their benefits.
+- Regularly consult employees to assess how positively your people perceive their benefits.

-2. Think about how age and demographic alters the priorities of those within your firm.
-Consider whether Flexi-packages, accommodating the differing priorities of your staff at different ages and stages of their careers, are feasible.
+- Think about how age and demographic alters the priorities of those within your firm.
+Consider to what extent Flexi-packages, accommodating the differing priorities of your staff at different ages and stages of their careers, are feasible.

 - Think about how you can incorporate flexible working measures.
-The majority of consultant work is carried out on client site.
+Pre Covid the majority of consultant work was carried out on client site.
 But the use of technology during the pandemic has proved that consultants can working from home or remotely.
 There is much evidence that employers not offering flexibility to employees will struggle to recruit.

-- Provide a personalised and carefully crafted statement of benefits to all staff on a regular basis.
+- Provide a personalised and carefully crafted statement of benefits to all staff regularly.
 Summarise their employment package and the value of their benefits – a PowerPoint or other document will help aid staff retention.
 It may be that employees need a periodic reminder of what benefits they are entitled to and the full value of these benefits.

 For more information on how to retain and attract the best talent email Chris Sale, Managing Director, Prism Executive Recruitment [email protected] or call him on 01344 636426